adobs/SFUSD/README.md

 * Afterschool programs - formatting not necessary, binary check to see if programs exist or not
 * Does your afterschool program offer: - formatting not necessary, binary check to see if programs exist or not
 * Multilingual Pathways
-* City School - needs to say "Yes" or "No"
+* City School - needs to say "Yes" or "No" or "N/A" (for middle + high)

 Second, add the following Columns, using the EXACT title, and populate for each school:
 * Lat - using Google maps, get the exact Lat degrees of the school address